 Asana-body Posture - A Practice for the disciplining the body

-Asana is stable and comfortable body posture.
-The Practice of Asana brings the steadiness, feeling of lightness and well being.
+Practice of Asana brings the steadiness, feeling of lightness and well being.
 The regular practice of yoga postures develops the best possible physical and mental health.
 It overcomes the dualities of the mind and body.
 It is a remedy for the removal of the obstacles such as physical illness.
 Removal of physical impurities takes place through the poses.
 They contribute for the homeostasis which is a state of balance in the psycho-physiological, neuro muscular as well as endocrinal mechanisms.
 There are various therapeutical benefits of Asana for the different systems of our body.
 It is an important preparation for the practices of pranayama and meditation too.
 Classical texts on Hatha yoga training syllabus explain the various types of Asana like cultural, meditative and Relaxative poses.

 Pranayama - Regulation of the Vital force

-Upon the successful practice of Asana, The Pranayama Practice is undertaken.
+Pranayama Practice is undertaken.
 This practice is useful in the regulation of the vital force.
 The breath and mind have strong relationships; the stability of the mind is the result of the stability of the breath.
 It is a process of the purification of the nadis- the subtle energy channels in our systems.
 The energetic anatomy and physiology of the human body is influenced through these techniques to the greater extent.
 The blockage in the energy channels dissipates the pranic energy leading to imbalances which result in mental sickness and physical sufferings in the form of abnormal conditions.
 Different types of Pranayama practices bring the calmness to the mind, develops the qualification for the mental concentration.

 Prathyahara - Regulation of the senses.